djinn-ci/djinn/docs/admin/configuration.md

     directive = array_directive | block_directive | value_directive .

-All of the configuration files used do share the following configuration directives,
+All of the configuration files used, with the exception of `driver.conf`, share the following configuration directives,

 * **`pidfile`** `string`